 What is sheltered housing?

-There are many different types of sheltered housing (also known as retirement housing).
-It is usually a group of purpose-built one or two bedroom flats or bungalows.
+Sheltered housing usually consists of a group of self-contained one- or two-bedroom flats or bungalows.
 It might be a good option if you want to live in a smaller home that is easier to manage.

-Some have a scheme manager or warden and there should be 24-hour emergency help through an alarm system.
+Sheltered housing usually has a scheme manager or warden and there may be an emergency alarm system providing 24-hour help as necessary.

 Features of sheltered housing

-Scheme managers or wardens are responsible for looking after the buildings and making sure the residents are safe and well.
+- scheme managers or wardens, responsible for looking after the buildings and making sure the residents are safe and well.
 They may not be full time or based on site

 - a community alarm system